Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: The twofold Oaxaca-Blinder decomposition for linear outcome models

 \section{The twofold Oaxaca-Blinder decomposition {for linear outcome models}}

-This section addresses the applicability of the twofold OB decomposition for linear outcome models as an estimator within the three approaches described in Section \ref{Section: Interventional effects general}, guided by pre-specified nonparametric causal estimands, structural assumptions in Figures \ref{Graph1} and \ref{Graph2}, and relevant modeling assumptions.
+This section addresses the applicability of the twofold OB decomposition for linear outcome models as an estimator within the three approaches described in Section \ref{Section: Interventional effects general}.
+It is guided by pre-specified nonparametric causal estimands, structural assumptions, and modeling assumptions.
+For illustrative purposes, the focus will be on settings with a single mediator and a single exposure-induced confounder, as illustrated in the models presented in the Figures \ref{Graph2} and \ref{Graph1}.